vampiriccupid/vampiriccupid/README.md

 DON’T TALK TO ME💥
-basic dni criteria, against neos/xenos, proshippers, mspec lesbian/gay supporters, you like homestuck, danganronpa, dsmp, you partake in discourse a LOT and/or cause drama for the hell of it, we r on a funny pony game shut up, you traumadump...i'm not ur therapist and no one else on here is either
+basic dni criteria, against neos/xenos, proshippers, mspec lesbian/gay supporters, you like homestuck, danganronpa, dsmp, you partake in discourse a LOT and/or cause drama for the hell of it, we r on a funny pony game shut up, you traumadump...i'm not ur therapist and no one else on here is either, also pls don't rp w me